vercel/fetch/readme.md

 - `@vercel/fetch-retry`
 - `@vercel/fetch-cached-dns`

 These packages are recommended to be used in Node.js environments.
 It aims to bring the familiarity of the Fetch API to the backend.
-There are future plans to make this project interoperale between both browser and server environments.
+There are future plans to make this project interoperable between both browser and server environments.

 ## Getting Started